kartikeysharma95UZH/ma-thesis/Model-inference/README.md

 ## Example

-Here's an example usage of the script for each of the task:
+Here's an example usage of the script for each of the tasks:

 ```